-THE RUTGERS NEW JERSEY MEDICAL SCHOOL CODE OF PROFESSIONAL CONDUCT

-The Rutgers New Jersey Medical School Code of Professional Conduct (hereinafter referred to as "the Code") sets forth general principles of integrity as well as expectations for behavior consistent with the ethical study and practice of medicine as described in the American Medical Association (AMA) code of ethics and the American Board of Internal Medicine's Project Professionalism.
-The latter defines professionalism as aspiring to "altruism, accountability, excellence, duty, service, honor, integrity and respect for others," and identifies several issues that can have a negative impact on these elements

-("Professionalism in Medicine: Issues and Opportunities in the Educational Environment," Project Professionalism, p.
+THE RUTGERS NEW JERSEY MEDICAL SCHOOL CODE OF PROFESSIONAL CONDUCT consistent with the ethical study and practice of medicine as described in the American Medical Association (AMA) code of ethics and the American Board of Internal Medicine's Project Professionalism.
+The latter defines professionalism as aspiring to "altruism, accountability, excellence, duty, service, honor, integrity and respect for others," and identifies several issues that can have a negative impact on these elements ("Professionalism in Medicine: Issues and Opportunities in the Educational Environment," Project Professionalism, p.
 4-10, American Board of Internal Medicine, 1995, Philadelphia, Pa).